Skip to main content

 What is Plug & Charge?

-Plug & Charge is exactly what it sounds like: the driver plugs in the cable, and charging starts automatically.
-No app, no RFID card, no QR code.
-The vehicle and charger handle authentication and billing without any human interaction.
+Plug & Charge lets a driver plug in the cable and start charging automatically, with no app, RFID card, or QR code.
+The vehicle and charger authenticate each other and resolve billing without any human interaction, using digital certificates exchanged over the charging cable.

 1. Find a charger